samdoidge/samdoidge.com/_posts/2015-02-08-fun-osx-terminal-commands.md

 ---
 layout: post
 title: Fun OSX Terminal Commands
-comments: True
-description: I've put fun, open is fun in that a new window pops up over your terminal showing you the files you are browsing visually, and drag-ablly.
+description: I've put fun, open is fun in that a new window pops up over your terminal showing you the files you are browsing visually, and they are draggable.
 History is just useful
 tags: [tech]
 ---

-I've put fun - ```open``` is fun in that a new window pops up over your terminal showing you the files you are browsing visually, and drag-ablly.
+I've put fun - ```open``` is fun in that a new window pops up over your terminal showing you the files you are browsing visually, and they are draggable.
 History is just useful!

 To open a finder window in the current directory you are browsing in terminal, use:
 ``` bash